-The members of the Audit Committee (all being INEDs) during FY2022 and up to the date of this annual report are:
+The members of the Audit Committee (all being INEDs) during FY2023 and up to the date of this annual report are:

-Dr. Xie Xiangbing (chairman) (appointed as a member with effect from 16 August 2022 and appointed as the chairman with effect from 13 February 2023)

-Mr. Lui Siu Keung (chairman) (resigned with effect from 13 February 2023)

-Mr. Zhang Jian

-Ms. Wang Yanxiao (appointed with effect from 13 February 2023)

-Ms. Yang Min (resigned with effect from 25 April 2022)

-Mr. Li Gang (resigned with effect from 13 February 2023)
+Dr. Xie Xiangbing (chairman) (appointed as the chairman with effect from 13 February 2023) Mr. Lui Siu Keung (chairman) (resigned with effect from 13 February 2023) Mr. Zhang Jian Ms. Wang Yanxiao (appointed with effect from 13 February 2023) Mr. Li Gang (resigned with effect from 13 February 2023)

-The primary duties of the Audit Committee include, but are not limited to, assisting the Board by (i) reviewing and monitoring the relationship of the external Auditor and the Group, particularly the independence and objectivity and effectiveness of the external Auditor; (ii) providing an independent view of the effectiveness of the financial reporting process, internal control, compliance and risk management systems of the Group; (ii) overseeing the audit process and performing other duties and responsibilities as assigned by the Board; (iv) developing and reviewing the Company's policies and practices on corporate governance, compliance with legal and regulatory requirements and requirements under the Listing Rules; (v) reviewing the financial information of the Company and ensuring compliance with accounting standards and reviewing significant adjustments resulting from audit; (vi) developing, reviewing and monitoring the code of conduct applicable to the Company's employees and Directors; and (vii) overseeing the Company's financial reporting system and internal control procedures.
+The primary duties of the Audit Committee include, but are not limited to, assisting the Board by (i) reviewing and monitoring the relationship of the external Auditor and the Group, particularly the independence and objectivity and effectiveness of the external Auditor; (ii) providing an independent view of the effectiveness of the financial reporting process, internal control, compliance and risk management systems of the Group; (iii) overseeing the audit process and performing other duties and responsibilities as assigned by the Board; (iv) developing and reviewing the Company's policies and practices on corporate governance, compliance with legal and regulatory requirements and requirements under the Listing Rules; (v) reviewing the financial information of the Company and ensuring compliance with accounting standards and reviewing significant adjustments resulting from audit; (vi) developing, reviewing and monitoring the code of conduct applicable to the Company's employees and Directors; and (vii) overseeing the Company's financial reporting system and internal control procedures.